 We have derived the following information regarding each of the applicable Basket Components from publicly available documents.
 We have not independently verified the accuracy or completeness of the following information.
 We are not affiliated with any of the Basket Components and the Basket Components will have no obligations with respect to the Securities.
 This document relates only to the Securities and does not relate to the shares of any of the Basket Component or any securities included in any of the underlying indices of the Basket Components.
 Neither we nor our affiliates participates in the preparation of the publicly available documents described below.
 Neither we nor our affiliates has made any due diligence inquiry with respect to any of the Basket Components in connection with the offering of any of the Securities.
-There can be no assurance that all events occurring prior to the date of this document, including events that would affect the accuracy or completeness of the publicly available documents described below.
-Subsequent disclosure of any events or the disclosure of or failure to disclose material future events concerning any of the Basket Components or the disclosure of or failure to disclose material future events concerning any of the Basket Components could affect the price of the shares of the applicable Basket Component after the Trade Date, and therefore could affect the payment at maturity.
+There can be no assurance that all events occurring prior to the date of this document, including events that would affect the accuracy or completeness of the publicly available documents described below, that would affect the trading prices of the shares of any of the Basket Components have been or will be publicly disclosed.
+Subsequent disclosure of any events or the disclosure of or failure to disclose material future events concerning any of the Basket Components could affect the price of the shares of the applicable Basket Component after the Trade Date, and therefore could affect the payment at maturity.